LiamBindle/bashdatacatalog/README.md

 3. Easy to implement in unmanaged data repositories
 4. Easy to maintain operationally (automatically maintanable data collections)

+**Note:** Please consider giving the bashdatacatalog a "Star" (:star:) on GitHub.
+It helps increase visibility.

 ## Key Terminology